Freedom of the press: Belarus

+Czechia

+Current general manager of Czech Television Jan Souček has courted controversy in his tenure given his attack on free media and his attacks on employees of Czech Television.
+Souček compared himself to Milada Horáková after strong criticism of his managerial skills from Czech Television Council.
+Souček later commented that it was silly from him.
+In an interview on 5.
+9. 2023 Souček, as the incoming director general, stated: "I am constantly asking for money.
+A press conference of the Ministry of Culture has been announced for Tuesday, where the ministerial commission should reveal how it envisions the reform of financing public service media.
+According to my information, our call will be heard for the most part."
+During his tenure, Souček constantly asks for more money from the public fees, however it seems that he is not able to use money economically while blacking out financial documents to hide it from the public.

 Americas

 United States

 The First Amendment of the United States Constitution states:

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievances.

 Canada

-Section 2(b) of the Canadian Charter of Rights and Freedoms states that everyone has "the freedom of thought, belief, opinion and expression, including freedom of the press and other media of communication."
+Section 2(b) of the Canadian Charter of Rights and Freedoms states that everyone has "the freedom of thought, belief, opinion and expression, including freedom of the press and other media of communication".

 The open court principle ensures the freedom of the press by requiring that court proceedings presumptively be open and accessible to the public and to the media.